elenagutiv/Linearisation-2015/scripts/README.md

 Directory | Contents															|
 ---------------|--------------------------------------------------------------------|
-remove.sh			   | Cleans `benchmarks/` directory after the execution of `run-tests.py`.	 															|
+`remove.sh`			   | Cleans `benchmarks/` directory after the execution of `run-tests.py`.	 															|
-run-tests.py			   | For each program in ´programs/´ and for each value of k specified in the script, it builds the corresponding linear index-bounded CLP using both linearisation procedures: ELP and PE-based procedure (each linear program is located in a new directory ´benchmarks/linear-programs/´).
+`run-tests.py`			   | For each program in `benchmarks/programs/` and for each value of k specified in the script, it builds the corresponding linear index-bounded CLP using both linearisation procedures: ELP and PE-based procedure (each linear program is located in a new directory `benchmarks/linear-programs/`).
 Then, it runs QARMC for each linear program and measures the runtime needed to solve it.
 All the results are saved in 2 different formats: JSON format in  `results/running-times.json` and YAML format in `plot-scripts` folder.
 These results can be visualized in a plot (see [README.md](https://github.com/elenagutiv/Linearisation-2015/blob/master/plot-scripts/README.md)).

 ##Requirements: